Are you looking for the best rides at Disney’s Animal Kingdom that you shouldn’t miss on your next trip? Read ahead for my recommendations!

 Na’vi River Journey is sometimes forgotten by those visiting the parks, and it’s a shame as it’s one of the best rides at Disney’s Animal Kingdom.
 In addition to being a soothing break from the more intense rides at Animal Kingdom, it’s also home to one of the world’s best animatronics.

-On this ride, you’ll board a boat and take a gentle ride through the beautiful scenery of Avatar.
+On this ride, you board a boat and take a gentle ride through the beautiful scenery of Avatar.
 With plenty of bioluminescence, this ride is very pleasing to the eye.
-However, as I’ve mentioned earlier on, what makes this ride worthy of a place on my list of the best rides at Disney’s Animal Kingdom is the animatronic at the end.
-It moves so seamlessly that you’d think it was real.
+However, as I’ve mentioned earlier on, what makes this ride worthy of a place on my list of the best rides at Disney’s Animal Kingdom is the glorious animatronic at the end – it moves so seamlessly that you’d think it was real.
 Don’t take my word for it though – check it out for yourself!

-If you want to learn more about this animatronic, there’s a nifty video available on YouTube that shows the movements and mechanisms up close.
+If you want to learn more about how this animatronic operates, there’s a nifty video available on YouTube that shows the movements and mechanisms up close.

 It’s Tough to Be A Bug!

 It’s Tough to Be A Bug! is a great attraction, and it’s perfect for kids who need a bit of a break from the hustle and bustle of the parks.
 The show usually has a very short wait time by Disney’s standards (around 15-20 minutes), so it’s the perfect way to kill some time before a Fastpass or just before lunch.
 The show itself lasts 8 minutes and is over and done quickly.

 If you or your kids are fans of Pixar and A Bugs Life, then this ride at Disney’s Animal Kingdom is a must-do.
 Sometimes it’s nice to just watch a short show and then carry on with your day!